RobRendell/gTove/README.md

 ## Plans/TODO

 ### Bugs
+* Paint layer is lost if you replace map image.
+* Colour picker in paint tool can change to "TRANSPARENT" with #00000000, starts to misbehave.
 * Focus map not set correctly when selecting a tabletop in a tab without a tabletop (works fine if you go straight to the URL with the tabletop ID).
 Specifically observed with tutorial tabletop.
 * Movable window when still freely resizing width can do this thing when clicking on something in it can pop up the scrollbar and otherwise ignore your click.
 * Turn off grid snap, rotate map to random angle (minis on map move/rotate correctly), turn on grid snap and rotate map so it snaps: minis don't snap to the correct position/rotation.